abhijit148/dsr-db/databases/6_Redis_Exercise/README.md

 Your objective is to change the code in `app/app.py` to put the data from this file into our redis instance.

+Redis won't accept a `dict` object, so you have to put convert it to string first.

 ## Building your project

 ```